Ama-Dombawela/Smart-Campus-API/README.md

 ### In-Memory Data Management

-The application uses in-memory storage via **CampusDataStore** for managing all Rooms, Sensors, and SensorReadings data.backed by `ConcurrentHashMap` collections.
-No external relational or NoSQL database is used.
+The application uses in-memory storage via CampusDataStore, backed by ConcurrentHashMap.
+No external relational or NoSQL database is used

 ---